kgblll/kgblll-ReplicationPackage-2021-SIGCSE/README.md

 This repository includes a set of files intended to replicate the results shown in the following paper:

 Juan David Rodríguez García, Jesús Moreno León, Marcos Román González, and Gregorio Robles.
 2021.
-"Evaluation of an Online Intervention to Teach Artificial Intelligence With LearningML to 10-16-Year-Old Students" in SIGCSE ’21, March 17–20, 2021, Toronto, Canada.
+"Evaluation of an Online Intervention to Teach Artificial Intelligence With LearningML to 10-16-Year-Old Students", accepted for SIGCSE ’21, March 17–20, 2021, Toronto, Canada.

 ## Description of directories